 CabbieOO7’s Toyota Prius Hybrid Active Review

-The Toyota Prius Hybrid Active, it’s a car the divides opinion amongst PCO drivers but no one can argue with the fact that’s it’s been the most popular PCO car over the last decade (and for good reason).
+The Toyota Prius Hybrid Active, it’s a car that divides opinion amongst PCO drivers but no one can argue with the fact that’s it’s been the most popular PCO car over the last decade (and for good reason).
 Rather than giving you an official review from the experienced Otto team, we teamed up with our official Youtube partner Cabbie007 to get his honest opinion on the popular hybrid model.

 We gave him an 68 plate Toyota Prius Hybrid Active to drive and test for a week whilst working on the Uber platform.
 He came back to us with his pros and cons which can be found below.

-One of the most important factors in buying or renting a PCO car is ‘how fuel efficient is it?’.
-Due to the amount of mileage an average PCO driver drives per week, running costs are essential to making the industry work for you.
+One of the most important factors in buying or renting a PCO car is ‘how fuel-efficient is it?’.
+Due to the amount of mileage, an average PCO driver drives per week, running costs are essential to making the industry work for you.

 I was getting on average 72mpg and on a good day 75mpg, which is perfect for the job and higher than most cars.
 It comes as no surprise that this hybrid car is popular with Uber partners with fuel economy like this.
 One of the only ways to get better mileage is to switch to an electric PCO car.